apify/apify-docs/content/academy/anti_scraping/mitigation/generating_fingerprints.md

 await page.goto('https://google.com');
 ```

-> Note that the Apify SDK automatically applies wide variety fingerprints by default, so it is not required to do this unless you aren't using the Apify SDK or if you need a super specific custom fingerprint to scrape with.
+> Note that Crawlee automatically applies wide variety fingerprints by default, so it is not required to do this unless you aren't using Crawlee or if you need a super specific custom fingerprint to scrape with.

 ## [](#next) Next up